Does our business need to comply?

 If possible, store all personal data in the EEA or UK; if transferring data outside the EEA or UK, make sure that the data are adequately protected.

 You have a legal obligation to keep personal information secure.
 Take all necessary technical and organisational security measures to prevent unauthorised access, loss, alteration, erasure or misuse of personal data (in both manual and electronic form).
 Have appropriate processes in place to manage electronic and manual records containing personal data.

 Continually review and audit the accuracy and necessity of the data you collect.
 If you no longer need the data, ensure that it is disposed of securely.
 Encourage individuals whose data you collect to check and confirm the information you hold about them is correct.

 Don’t keep data for longer than is necessary for the purpose for which it was collected.

-Ideally appoint a data protection officer and train staff in ensuring data is held securely, and ensure staff are able to recognise requests from individuals to exercise their rights in respect of their personal data.
+Train staff in ensuring data is held securely, and ensure staff are able to recognise requests from individuals to exercise their rights in respect of their personal data.

 Ensure you have written contracts in place with subcontractors requiring them to adopt adequate security measures and guarantee fair processing of the personal data with which you provide them.